 Supercharge your Sales table with Softr

-By adding Softr on top of their Airtable, Sales teams are able to create a gated, frontend interface to their data.
+By adding Softr on top of their Airtable, Sales teams are able to create a gated front end for Airtable data.
 With an internal CRM for example, it can be used to display specific information to specific people.

 The typical marketing technology stack is massive, with dozens of tools that are often underutilized.
 It’s understandable: From email marketing to SEO, content, outbound campaigns, and social media, marketing is one of the broadest areas of business.

 However, a little bit of craftiness goes a long way, and a smart Airtable base can sometimes replace an expensive set of marketing tools altogether.
 Let’s take a look at three examples of marketing use cases for Airtable.

 If you’re looking to dedicate time to email marketing without breaking the bank, building a dedicated Airtable base is a great option.
 Great to plan, schedule and analyze your email campaigns, it can also be useful to track and review their effectiveness with your team afterward.